<3<3

 What the Timeline Tells Us

-The root gap is not between knowing & doing.
-It is between knowing & building automated systems that enforce the knowledge everywhere, continuously, without relying on human review cycles to catch each instance.
+The root gap is not between knowing and doing.
+It is between knowing and building automated systems that enforce the knowledge everywhere, continuously, without relying on human review cycles to catch each instance.

 Cantor gave us sets.
 Luhn gave us hash tables.
 Knuth gave us complexity analysis.
 Parnas gave us information hiding.
 Dijkstra gave us semaphores.
-Hamming gave us the warning that our tests only find what we chose to test for.
 Each contribution: a complete theory.
 Each gap: the absence of a detector.

 The MOAD project builds the detector.
-Not for one codebase.
-For the ecosystem.
 Scan → ticket → patch → unit test → disclose → PR → upstream merge → planet patched.
 Every fix propagates through every downstream user without asking permission.
 That is the leverage.

 The Trolley Problem of Computer Science